PiVersify/blog_posts/2016-05-18_Setting_Up_LAMP.md

 L is for Linux
 --

+**Note:** If you already have a version of Raspbian installed, you can skip this section entirely and move down to "A is for Apache".

 Alright, so after you've downloaded your preferred distribution of Raspbian, you'll need to get it installed.
 We won't be covering NOOBS here, as that is a fairly straight-forward process.
 Instead, we'll assume you downloaded a file that ends in .iso or .img.
 These types of files are called disk images, and they hold a copy of the entire operating system in them.
 If you're on Windows, you'll want to use a tool called [Rufus](https://rufus.akeo.ie/) to copy the image onto your card.
 The standard guide suggests using wind32diskimager.
 This is a good tool, too.
 However, I have had issues with it in the past as far as it not copying over the entire image and exiting early.
 Also, Rufus has a portable version which requires no installation.
 Ultimately, it is up to you which tool you choose.
 However, if you're on Linux or Macintosh, you'll want to open up a terminal.
 You'll need to figure out what device file your SD card is identified by.
 Usually, it will be `/dev/mmcblk0`, but it might be different depending on your system.
 To see a list of attached devices, you can use `lsblk`.
 If your card is split into multiple partitions, you might see entries like `mmcblk0p1` or `mmcblk0p2`.
 That is okay, but you don't want to use those.
 When issuing the next command, you'll want to make sure that you are using the top-level identifier (the one without a `p` in it):

     sudo dd if=/path/to/raspbian.img of=/dev/mmcblk0